#model-checking #symbolic #systems-biology #hctl #boolean-network

 Model-checking tool

-Given a (partially defined) Boolean network and HCTL formulae (encoding properties we want to check), the tool computes all the states of the network (and corresponding parametrizations) that satisfy the formula.
+Given a (partially defined) Boolean network model and HCTL formulae (encoding properties we want to check), the tool computes all the states of the network (and corresponding parametrizations) that satisfy the formula.
 Currently, there is only a command-line interface, with a GUI soon to be implemented.
-Depending on the mode, the program can either print the numbers of satisfying states and colours, or print all the satisfying assignments.
+Depending on the mode, the program can generate BDDs encoding the resulting states and parametrizations, it can print the numbers of satisfying states and colours, or print all the satisfying assignments.

 To directly invoke the model checker, compile the code using